cornwallisna/cw_website/index.md

     caption: Cornwallis Sunsets
   - img: https://lh3.googleusercontent.com/pJzZJ279SpDN72CnFXzLRHJlWL_5fmlA0MC28UEPr-jHUbvKtH2zlpWyb5rstYA2woHhjDgB2OyvshqQl11OmpPPtCyi1NSxtGl26Vq5gQOSYbu3xgtMg7rN8Bi6de1siAiYLHb1fsw=w2400
     caption: SE 28th Terrace

 grid_style: 4  # 1 for small, 2 for medium, 3 for large
 topics:
+  - title: Happy Holidays
+    content: At this very special time of year the Board sends wishes to our CNA members and their families as well as our extended community for a very happy, joyous, and safe Holiday season.
+Also, early wishes for a Healthy, Safe, and Prosperous New Year!
+    img: "images/xmas2022.png"
   - title: Neighborhood Watch
     img: "images/speeding.jpg"
     content: "Speeders, Vandalism, & Non-emergency police reports: <a href='tel:239-547-3223'>239-547-3223</a>.  <p> Code enforcement issues, Citizens Action Center, broken sprinklers and mowing issues: <a href='tel:311'>311</a>"